 Dr. Edward Metz

-The Education Technology Research Program supports research to advance how existing or new forms of technology can be applied in education to improve academic achievement of students in pre-K to grade 12.
+The Education Technology Research Program supports research to advance how existing or new forms of technology can be applied in education to improve student academic achievement.

 The long-term outcome of this research investment includes an array of education technology products and interventions that have been documented to be efficacious for improving learning in authentic education settings.